operandom/ipaserver/README.md

 # IPA Server

-A Node.js module to install iOS application on your devices from your desktop.
+A Node.js module to install over-the-air iOS applications.
 It's actually just made for my personal use, so it's just tested on W8.1 and works for me.
 IT'S CLEARLY NOT MADE FOR PRODUCTION.